osxmidi/LinVst/README.md

 ### Setting up custom Wine prefixes (`WINEPREFIX`)

-There can be multiple Wine prefix folders (the default is `~/.wine`) containing various VST .dll plugins.
+There can be multiple Wine prefix folders (the default is `~/.wine`) containing various VST `.dll` plugins.
 Each Wine prefix can have a different Wine configuration, including native Windows DLLs and DLL override settings.
 Individual plugins can have their own Wine prefix environment.

 Windows VST plugins that require a different Wine environment can be installed into different Wine prefixes by creating a new Wine prefix or using an already existing Wine prefix and then running the Windows VST installation program inside it.
 See [WineHQ's section on Wineprefixes](https://wiki.winehq.org/FAQ#Wineprefixes) for how to set up Wine prefixes and run programs inside them.

-When LinVst is loaded from within a Wine prefix, it uses the Wineprefix it's inside.
+When LinVst is loaded from within a Wine prefix, it uses the Wine prefix it's inside.
 So `~/.wine-hello/drive_c/Program Files/VstPlugins/Synth.so` (which uses `Synth.dll` inside the same folder) will use `~/.wine-hello` as the Wine prefix.
 This also works for symbolic links.

-Make sure your Linux DAW is set to look for any paths inside newly created Wineprefixes.
+Make sure your Linux DAW is set to look for any paths inside newly created Wine prefixes.

 ## Common Problems and Possible Fixes

-LinVst looks for wine in /usr/bin.
-If there isn't a /usr/bin/wine then it will likely cause problems.
-If the VST bridged with LinVST is not loading at all and you've followed the above steps properly, check if /usr/bin/wine exists.
-If it doesn't you can make a symbolic link at `/usr/bin/wine` which links to `/opt/wine-staging/bin/wine` for example (for Wine staging).
+LinVst looks for wine in `/usr/bin`.
+If there isn't a `/usr/bin/wine`, it will likely cause problems.
+If the VST bridged with LinVST is not loading at all and you've followed the above steps properly, check if `/usr/bin/wine` exists.
+If it doesn't, you can make a symbolic link at `/usr/bin/wine` which links to `/opt/wine-staging/bin/wine` for example (for Wine staging).

 A large number of VST plugin crashes/problems are due to VSTs that require the native Windows DLLs.
 Common DLLs include:
 - Visual C++ Redistributable (`msvcr120.dll`, `msvcr140.dll`, `msvcp120.dll`, `msvcp140.dll`, the DLLs depend on the version of Visual C++ required).